Kamala Harris 2020 presidential campaign: Second quarter

-On June 26 and 27, the first debate of the primary season was held at the Arsht Center in Miami, FL, hosted by NBC and MSNBC.
+On June 26 and 27, the first debate of the primary season was held at the Arsht Center in Miami, Florida, hosted by NBC and MSNBC.
 It was split into two parts, with 10 candidates debating on June 26 and 10 other candidates debating on June 27; a random drawing placed Harris in the latter group of candidates.
 On June 27, at one point in the debate, Harris criticized her fellow candidates for talking over each other, saying "America does not want to witness a food fight.
 They want to know how we are going to put food on their table."
 Later, she criticized Joe Biden for his comments regarding his past work with segregationist Senators and his past opposition to busing.
 Her widely quoted comment was:

 There was a little girl in California who was part of the second class to integrate her public schools and she was bused to school every day.
 That little girl was me!

 Harris's performance in the debate received praise from many in the media, with some journalists referring to her as the unofficial winner.
 Morning Consult and FiveThirtyEight worked together on polling that reported that Harris's support among Democrats went from about 8% before the debate to almost 17% after the debate.
 Harris raised $2 million in donations in the first 24 hours after the debate, which is the highest amount of money that her campaign had raised in a 24-hour period to that date.
 President Donald Trump criticized Harris, saying she was given "too much credit" for her debate with Biden.

 In the second quarter, Harris announced the endorsements of five members of the Congressional Black Caucus – Al Green on June 20, Alcee Hastings on June 21, Lacy Clay on June 25, and Frederica Wilson and Danny Davis on June 30.
 She also secured the support of a member of the Congressional Hispanic Caucus when Jim Costa endorsed her on June 17.
 Harris also added to her support from California, securing the endorsements of nearly half the Democratic delegation in the California Assembly, including Speaker Anthony Rendon.
 Harris also secured the support of former member of the South Carolina House of Representatives Bakari Sellers.